bigmark222/truck_user_book/src/mesh.md

 ## Converting shapes to meshes

-If you create a model using B-rep, [CSG](https://en.wikipedia.org/wiki/Constructive_solid_geometry), or another high-level representation, you will eventually convert (tessellate) it into a mesh before rendering.
-The modeling chapter covers that tessellation step, and the normals/filters chapters show how to clean and optimize the resulting meshes for fast rendering.
+If you create a model using B-rep, [CSG](https://en.wikipedia.org/wiki/Constructive_solid_geometry), or another high-level representation, you will eventually convert ([tessellate](https://en.wikipedia.org/wiki/Tessellation)) it into a mesh before rendering.
+The modeling chapter demonstrates how to tessellate 3D objects built with the B-rep method, and the normals/filters chapter shows how to clean and optimize meshes for fast rendering.

 ## A note about non-mesh rendering